jesse-ai/docs/docs/docs/import-candles.md

 The content should be a Python class inheriting from the `CandleExchange` class and it must implement below methods:
 - `get_starting_time()`: it is used to detect the first date the data is available for that symbol.
-- `fetch()`: It is where you actually submit the HTTP request to the exchange that receives the candles.
+- `fetch()`: It is where you submit the HTTP request to the exchange that receives the candles.
 It is supposed to return a list of candles.

 The best way to get you started is to take a look at an [example driver](https://github.com/jesse-ai/ftx-driver), copy and paste it, and modify it based on the API of your targeted exchange!